fawacreates/Internship-1/learning-log/README.md

 4. **Link code** - Reference commits or GitHub links
 5. **Weekly review** - Spend 30 min on Sunday reflecting
 6. **Future reference** - This becomes your internship interview story

+## Copyright

+© 2026 Farwa.
+All rights reserved.

+This repository is provided for viewing and learning purposes.
+You may fork it on GitHub for personal learning, but you may not redistribute, republish, or claim this work as your own without permission.